 ►Day 10: Tarangire National Park & Boabab Trees

-Morning game drives into The Tarangire National park for a day tour and return for late for lunch, at Maramboi Tented Lodge.
+Morning game drives into The Tarangire National park for a day tour and return for late lunch, at Maramboi Tented Lodge.

 Tarangire National park with its Baobab crested landscape is scenically one of the most beautiful parks.
 Baobab trees tower above the savannah and these age-old trees play a vital role in the eco system as they act as homes for bees, birds and bats.
-In addition, they provide nourishing fruit and supply animals such elephants with indirect water especially during the drier months.
+In addition, they provide nourishing fruit and supply animals such as elephants with indirect water especially during the drier months.